-In 1942 the movement sent her to serve as a counselor in the children’s home that opened in Ussac in the Corrèze district.
+In 1942 the movement sent her to serve as a counselor in the children’s home that opened in Ussac in the Corrèze department.
 She worked there until the home was shut down and the children dispersed because of the danger of arrest.
-At that point Andrée Salomon, who coordinated the underground activity of the Jewish children’s aid society OSE (Oeuvre de Secours aux Enfants), contacted her and sent her to Lyon.
+At that point Andrée Salomon, who coordinated the underground activity of the Jewish children’s aid society Oeuvre de Secours aux Enfants (OSE), contacted her and sent her to Lyon.
 There Madeleine Dreyfus, who was in charge of the OSE branch, gave Cohn the task of finding safe houses for young Jews and visiting the former residents of the children’s home, who were now in hiding.

 In spring 1944 Salomon sent Cohn to accompany groups of children on the train from Lyon to Toulouse.
 Her task was to take them from their hiding place to another member of the underground so that they could be smuggled into Spain and from there to Palestine.
 Though it was painful for her to part with those of her comrades in the underground who were arrested or who joined the partisans, she never allowed this to interfere with her work.

-In 1943, Marianne Cohn, an accountant born in Berlin, was sent by the Zionist movement MJS (Mouvement de la Jeunesse Sioniste) to replace Mila Racine after the latter’s arrest.
+In 1943, Marianne Cohn, an accountant born in Berlin, was sent by the Zionist movement Mouvement de la Jeunesse Sioniste (MJS) to replace Mila Racine after the latter’s arrest.
 Cohn was already active in producing forged passports for the underground MJS, nicknamed “physical education.”
 She smuggled many groups of youngsters to Switzerland until she, too, was arrested on May 31, 1944, together with a group of twenty-eight children ranging in age from four to fifteen.
 All of them were sent to Annemasse.
 The Jewish members of the underground prepared a plan to rescue her but she refused, lest her escape result in tragic consequences for the children.
 The members of the underground sent a message to the Gestapo, threatening to kill them if the detainees were harmed.
-Though the children were rescued, Marianne Cohn was kidnapped by members of the special services from Lyon on July 3, 1944, severely tortured and murdered in Ville la Grand, near Annemasse.
+Though the children were rescued, Marianne Cohn was kidnapped by members of the special services from Lyon on July 3, 1944, severely tortured and murdered in Ville-la-Grand, near Annemasse.

 Madeleine Dreyfus (née Kahn) was born in Paris in 1909 to an assimilated family.
 After graduating from high school, she cultivated contacts with the Surrealists (André Breton and Jean Cocteau), married Raymond Dreyfus, a businessman, in 1933, bore three children (Michel [b.
 1934], Jacques [b.
-1937] and Annette [b.
-1943]) and began to study psychology.
-In 1941 her family fled to Lyon, where the director of the Lyon branch of the Jewish children’s aid society OSE (Oeuvre de Secours aux Enfants, Böszi Hirsch, invited Dreyfus to work with her.
+1937], and Annette [b.
+1943]), and began to study psychology.
+In 1941 her family fled to Lyon, where the director of the Lyon branch of the OSE, Böszi Hirsch, invited Dreyfus to work with her.
 Dreyfus took upon herself the task of searching for families and institutions willing to take in Jewish children and young people.
 Neighbors referred her to the mountain village of Le Chambon-sur-Lignon.
-There she became acquainted with the spiritual leader, the Protestant minister André Trocmé, his wife Magda and the village residents, all of whom actively supported her mission.
+There she became acquainted with the spiritual leader, the Protestant minister André Trocmé, his wife Magda, and the village residents, all of whom actively supported her mission.
 For two years, Dreyfus often made the round trip between Lyon and Chambon, accompanied by children with whom she remained in contact.

 From August 1942, with the first wave of arrests in the south, Dreyfus’s acts became illegal and the danger to her increased with the German occupation of southern France in November 1942.
 Yet these underground conditions did not deter Dreyfus from her indefatigable work.